sourcey/libsourcey/doc/api-pacm.md

 #### `public std::string tempDir`

-Directory where package files will be downloaded and extracted
+Directory where package files will be downloaded and extracted.

 #### `public std::string dataDir`